Winter Night Shelter Milton Keynes

 This Charity collaborates with Milton Keynes Council, and the MK YMCA to provide an emergency night shelter each winter.
 The shelter for rough sleepers provides overnight accommodation at a number of local churches during the coldest winter months.

-The 2016-17 season was the sixth year of this initiative.
+The 2017-18 season is the seventh year of this initiative.

 During the winter, other centres in the Milton Keynes area provide shelter on other days of the week.